shamfinder/shamfinder/README.md

 ### confusable_v12-1_in_draft.json

-This file shows characters that are similar to lowercase letters and characters that are similar to numbers based on the confusables.txt provided by the Unicode Consortium.
+This file shows characters that are similar to lowercase letters and numbers based on the confusables.txt provided by the Unicode Consortium.
 And it is made based on the following conditions.

 1. These characters are allowed to use IDNA by **IDNA2008 and Unicode 12.0.0** (<https://tools.ietf.org/id/draft-faltstrom-unicode12-00.html>)
 2. These characters have fonts in **unifont** (<http://unifoundry.com/unifont/index.html>)